 How Much Life Insurance Should Your Spouse Buy?

-If your spouse doesn’t bring home much income and doesn’t help out very much at home, you don’t really need to buy life insurance for them.
-You see . . . there is always a silver lining!
+If your spouse doesn’t bring home much income and doesn’t help out very much at home, you don’t need to buy life insurance for them.
+You see . . .
+There is always a silver lining!

 And even if they do provide a great deal of support at home, keep in mind that your situation is bound to change each year.
 For example, if you have young children at home, the cost to replace that care is higher.
 But that expense dwindles as your kids age.

-When you look at life insurance for your spouse this way, you can see that it’s very possible to save a great deal of money on life insurance too.
-By taking the emotion out of the equation and looking at the issue from a financial standpoint only, you are on a better track to buy enough life insurance to take care of your family but you won’t waste money on coverage you really don’t need.
+When you look at life insurance for your spouse this way, you can see it’s possible to save a great deal of money on life insurance too.
+By taking the emotion out of the equation and looking at the issue from a financial standpoint only, you are on a better track to buy enough life insurance to take care of your family, but you won’t waste money on coverage you don’t need.